manojsingh3889/AdvertReport/README.md

 # AdvertiseCore

-AdvertReport is a webservices for reporting on Ad categories.
+AdvertReport is a webservices for reporting on Ad categories.<a href="https://manojsingh3889.github.io/AdvertReport/Doc/">Javadocs</a>

-> ##Requirement
+>## Requirement

 To create a RESTful web service that can offer reporting advertising data, part of which is extracted from a csv file and the rest being calculated as additional metrics.